For a redesign, a design agency stepped in and presented a design system where they tweaked the line height for almost all elements.

 The line height ratios for elements that are meant as headings are roughly around 1.25, and the rest of the textual elements revolve around 1.5.

 However, during the discussion, it became clear why the designer opted for these line heights.
 The designer wanted to always have even numbers for line heights.
+I can deeply empathize with such a sentiment.

-So the solution was to take advantage of it and always bump the line height up to the next even number if the calculation resulted in an odd value.
+So the solution was to take advantage of it and to always bump the line height up to the next even number if the calculation resulted in an odd value.

 }

-line-height: round(up, calc(var(--lh-ratio) * 1em), 2px);
+line-height: round(up, calc(1.25 * 1em), 2px);

 }